As part of our Blue HowTo series, we want you to know more about your healthcare coverage options.

 Then there are Wrap benefits.
 These are benefits that do not require you to pay the deductible but vary in what you may pay out of pocket.
 These cover things like home healthcare, maternity facility charges and physical therapy.
 Many have visit or usage limits.

-If you want to learn more about these benefits, you can download the 2019 FEP Blue Focus Service Benefit Plan Summary.
+If you want to learn more about these benefits, you can download the 2020 FEP Service Benefit Plan Summary Book.

 Focusing on prescriptions